Inference in Auctions with Many Bidders Using Transaction Prices: Second-price auctions

 \subsubsection{Testing the regularity conditions in the auction literature}

-The auctions literature routinely assumes the regularity condition that $f_{V}$ is continuous, and that there is a finite maximum valuation (i.e., $v_H<\infty $) with $f_{V}(v_H)>0$.
+The auction literature routinely assumes the regularity condition that $f_{V}$ is continuous, and that there is a finite maximum valuation $v_H<\infty $ with $f_{V}(v_H)>0$.
 For examples of this, see \cite{MaskinRiley1984}, \cite{guerre2000}, and \cite{GuerreLuo2022}.
-Within our asymptotic framework, the next result shows that these regularity conditions imply that \eqref{eq:DomainOfAttraction} holds with $\xi =-1$.
+Within our asymptotic framework, the next result shows that these regularity conditions imply \eqref{eq:DomainOfAttraction} holds with $\xi =-1$.

 \begin{lemma} Assume that $f_{V}( v) \to f_{V}( v_H) >0 $ as $v\uparrow v_H<\infty $.
 Then, \eqref{eq:DomainOfAttraction} holds with $\xi =-1$. \end{lemma}

 In light of Lemma \ref{lem:psiOne}, we can test the regularity conditions used in the auction literature via the following hypothesis test: